MrWolvetech/FanatecCLS_Linux/README.md

 # FanatecCLS_Linux
-A Linux driver for the Fanatec CLS Steering Wheel
+A WORK-IN-PROGRESS Linux driver for the Fanatec CLS Steering Wheel